goo-goo-goo-joob/hse_numerical_methods/README.md

 # NumericalMethods&Modeling
-Tasks from course Numerical Methods and Mathematical Modeling
+Tasks from courses Numerical Methods and Mathematical Modeling